 - You have bleeding between periods.

-- You think you might be pregnant — for example, you have had sex and your period is at least five days late.
+- You think you might be pregnant — for example, you’ve had sex and your period is at least five days late.

-- Your period has not returned within three months after stopping birth control pills and you know you're not pregnant.
+- Your period hasn’t come back within three months of stopping birth control pills and you know you’re not pregnant.

 - You have any questions or concerns about your period or possible pregnancy.

 Your menstrual cycle provides valuable insight to your healthcare provider about your reproductive health.
 A normal menstrual cycle can last between 21 and 35 days.
 You can expect to bleed between three and seven days each time you get your period.
 Contact your healthcare provider if you have questions or concerns about your menstrual cycle.
 In some cases, an irregular cycle could mean you have a health condition that needs treatment.